Shopify SEO: 12-Step Guide for Beginners

 • Meta description: HTML that summarizes your page and may appear in search results

-Your URL slug tells search engines and searchers what your page is about.
-And it’s a confirmed (though lightweight) ranking factor.
+Your URL slug tells search engines and users what your page is about, and it is a confirmed, lightweight ranking factor.

 An example of a URL slug highlighted in a browser

-Keep them descriptive and readable.
-And incorporate your target keyword whenever possible.
+Keep your URL slugs descriptive and readable, and incorporate your target keyword whenever possible.

 Consider the following options: